pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 And now your student has a copy of the assignment!

-You can verify that in the private browsing session, or by clicking through to them via the little dropdown in the top-right.
+You can verify that in the private browsing session, or by clicking through to them via the dropdown at the top of the page.

 ----

 You can use the fact that you have full access to your students accounts to distribute and later collect assignments, to help students to exchange code with each other, and no doubt all sorts of other stuff that we haven't anticipated.

 Go check out [the wiki](https://help.pythonanywhere.com/pages/Education) for more information, and be sure